 Travel and business promotion fees relate to travel between Canada and China for Investor and management meetings.
-Travel and business promotion fees are lower in Q2 2020 and the June 2020 period than in Q2 2019 and the June 2019 period due to a lack of travel between Canada and China in 2020.
+Travel and business promotion fees in Q4 2020 are comparable to Q4 2019 but lower in YE 2020 than in YE 2019 due to a lack of travel between Canada and China in 2020.